fleetdm/fleet/README.md

 To see what kind of data you can use Fleet to gather, check out the [table reference documentation](https://fleetdm.com/tables).

 #### Out-of-the-box policies
-Fleet includes out-of-the box support for all [CIS benchmarks for macOS and Windows](https://fleetdm.com/pricing), as well as many [other queries](https://fleetdm.com/queries).
+Fleet includes out-of-the box support for all [CIS benchmarks for macOS and Windows](https://fleetdm.com/pricing), as well as many [simpler queries](https://fleetdm.com/queries).

+Take as much or as little as you need for your organization.

 #### Supported platforms
 Here are the platforms Fleet currently supports: